Posts

 Coheirs with Jesus

+The covenant with Abraham is fulfilled in Jesus, the Patriarch’s seed and heir, including the promise of the Earth .
 In his Letter to the Romans , Paul presents Abraham as the great exemplar of the faith, the model for all men to emulate who choose to live from the “ faith of Jesus .”
 God counted the Patriarch’s faith as “ righteousness ” while he was yet uncircumcised, and thus He justified him apart from the “ works of the Law .”
-Consequently, he became the father of everyone who is “ from faith ,” both Jew and Gentile, and the “ heir of the WORLD ” or Kosmos .
+Consequently, he became the father of everyone who is “ from faith ” whether Jew or Gentile, moreover, he is the “ heir of the WORLD ” or Kosmos .

 Both Jews and Greeks

-Paul wrote his Letter to the Romans with two purposes in mind.
-First, to prepare the ground for his visit to the city and planned a missionary trip to Spain.
-Second, to deal with conflicts between Jewish and Gentile believers in the churches of Rome.
+Paul wrote his Letter to the Romans with at least two purposes in mind.
+First, to prepare the ground for his visit to the city and his planned missionary trip to Spain.
+Second, to deal with conflicts between Jewish and Gentile believers in the assemblies of Rome.
 In the Letter’s first half, he explains his Gospel.
 In the second, he addresses the status of the Jewish people and the specific conflicts in the congregation.